 I found some chocolate bar molds at a local candy making supplier.
 Then I melted down some milk chocolate Easter bunnies I found on sale after Easter.
 I set up the dining room with lots of different add-ins in the cutest little polka dot paper cups.

-We invited the guests to fill their mold with melted chocolate and then add in toppings to create a new chocolate bar.
 The kids had a great time deciding what kind of chocolate bar to make, and adding lots of different ingredients to their chocolate.
 This was the perfect way to create a bit of a Willy Wonka experience for the kids.

 After they were done, we popped them into the fridge to set.
 Before the party I cut paper to fit the size of the chocolate bars, and the party guests had a great time coming up with a name for their new chocolate bars, and decorating the labels.